Discover the rich and interesting history of Wakefield

 Wakefield Local Studies Library at Wakefield One, and West Yorkshire Archives hold large collections of books, documents and maps, see: Links

 Wakefield World War One Roll of Honour.
 Steve Slade has compiled a database of names for the Wakefield Roll of Honour by researching the Commonwealth War Graves Commission and census records, and has given permission for the Society to host it here.
-It is for information only, and should not be copied or reproduced in any form.
-If you wish to contact Steve Slade, please email: firstname.lastname@example.org and we will pass your query on.
+This spreadsheet will download onto your computer, tablet or phone and is for information only; it should not be copied or reproduced in any form.
+If you wish to contact Steve Slade, please email: email@example.com and we will pass your query on.

 Wakefield and its surroundings from John Warburton’s Map of Yorkshire 1720